AbirHasan2005/Save-Group/README.md

 # Save-Group
 I specially made this for my [Discovery Cloud](https://t.me/joinchat/O9WIjhCGHLo0YmQ0) group.
 Check in Group to understand how this works.
 I am feeling Lazy to Explain.

+This is based on [PyroFilesStoreBot](https://github.com/AbirHasan2005/PyroFilesStoreBot).
+Ahh think by own.
+I am lazy.

 ## Deploy to Heroku
 Press Below Button to Deploy as Lazy Deploy: